 Utilities (such as drinking water intakes, water and wastewater treatment plants, and major electrical power plants and transmission lines), river management structures, transportation infrastructure locations, corridors and facilities, and other infrastructure elements may require specific protection measures, special notification, or access protocols, or have other unique attributes that may affect a response.
 Other examples may be recreational or commercially-significant areas.

-Critical infrastructure can be identified using online tools available on the Kentuckiana Plan Viewer at https://response.epa.gov/site/site profile.aspx?site id=14776.
-The county fact sheets, located in Appendix C and the Incident Action Plan (IAP) located in Appendix B include information on critical infrastructure for the Kentuckiana Sub-Area.
+Critical infrastructure can be identified using online tools available on the Kentuckiana Plan Viewer at https://response.epa.gov/site/site_profile.aspx?site_id=14776.